 Doug Leier, Published November 06 2012

-Leier: Number of people enjoying outdoors is on the rise
+Leier: The number of people enjoying the outdoors is on the rise

 So even to this day I struggle to really digest and interpret numbers, but what I do know is that people spending time outdoors is on the rise and I’m more than happy to relay the message, as the number of hunters and anglers in America increased by about 10 percent over the last five years, according to a preliminary report recently released by U.S Department of Interior Secretary Ken Salazar.

 “Seeing more people fishing, hunting and getting outdoors is great news for America’s economy and conservation heritage,” said Salazar.

 The U.S. Fish and Wildlife Service’s 2011 National Survey of Fishing, Hunting and Wildlife-Associated Recreation says the number of hunters increased by 9 percent and anglers by 11 percent.

 The preliminary report shows 90.1 million Americans, or nearly 38 percent of the population 16 years of age and older, participated in wildlife-related recreation in 2011, an increase of 2.6 million participants from 2006.